btcpayserver/btcpayserver-doc/docs/Guide.md

 ## Getting started

-To start using BTCPay Server, [decide how would you like to deploy it](/Deployment/).
-If you decide for self-hosted option, start by reviewing our extensive deployment documentation.
+To start using BTCPay Server, [decide how you would like to deploy it](/Deployment/).
+If you decide on a self-hosted option, start by reviewing our extensive deployment documentation.
 We recommend [Docker deployment](/Docker/).
 If your choice is a third-party hosting, read our [third-party host docs](/Deployment/ThirdPartyHosting.md).

 [![How BTCPay Server Features Overview](https://img.youtube.com/vi/R-yaXk4NvEs/mqdefault.jpg)](https://www.youtube.com/watch?v=R-yaXk4NvEs)

 ## Get involved

-Contributing to an open-source project is great way to learn, network and build your portfolio.
-BTCPay Server is maintained by volunteers around the internet.
+Contributing to an open-source project is a great way to learn, network, and build your portfolio.
+Volunteers around the internet maintain BTCPay Server.
 If you would like to contribute to the project development, check our [contributing guidelines](/Contribute.md)

-If you're interested in helping out with documentation, take a look at the video below.
+If you're interested in helping out with documentation, look at the video below.

 [![Contributing to Documentation](https://img.youtube.com/vi/bSDROcdSSWw/mqdefault.jpg)](https://www.youtube.com/watch?v=bSDROcdSSWw "How BTCPay Server Works")